 - Not classified thermoplastic elastomers (TPZ)

-Most EPDM profiles are black, but TPE profile are available in just about any color you can imagine – including metallic and translucents.
-Custom colors support distinctive designs, but profiles with multiple or different colors also offer advantages.
 For example, a TPE profile with multiple colors can use one of the colors as a visual cue to show installers where to drill holes.
-To support stocking and picking, you can specify smaller profiles in one color and larger profiles in another.
+To support stocking and picking, manufacturer can buy smaller profiles in one color and larger profiles in another.